WHEA Internal Error: Fix it Using These 9 Quick Methods

 - Press Ctrl + Shift + Esc to open Task Manager.

-- Go to Startup tab and right click each entry on the list and choose Disable from the menu.
+- Go to the Startup tab, right-click each entry on the list, and choose Disable from the menu.